jcurtis4207/MASH/README.md

 It also allows for a single pipe operation.

-If the input is not a built-in function, the input is executed with no error checking.
+If the input is not a built-in function, the input is executed with basic error checking for unknown commands and operators.

 ### Built-ins
 The current built-in functions are: